 is desired, it should appear after a one line space below the e-mail address (12 pt, bold, centered).

 All manuscripts must be accompanied by a written abstract, which should state the purpose of the research, the principal results and major conclusions.
-The use of numbers in the abstract identifying formulas or tables is discouraged because the abstract text should be comprehensible when read alone.
+The use of numbers in the abstract identifying formulae or tables is not permitted because the abstract text should be comprehensible when read alone.
 A typical abstract should contain no more than 100 words.

 Heading: 12 pt, bold, justified.
-Abstract text (on next line): 12 pt, normal, justified; followed by two empty lines.
+Abstract text (on next line): 12 pt, normal, justified; followed by one empty line.

-the Abstract should be followed four to six keywords.
+the Abstract should be followed by four to six keywords.

-12 pt, bold, colon, followed by keywords (first one capitalized and separated by commas): 12 pt, Times New Roman, left justified.
+12 pt, bold, colon, followed by keywords (first one capitalized and separated by commas): 12 pt, Calibri (Body), left justified.
 There should be two spaces before the next heading.